Today, I want to share my top 14 MLM mentors of all time.

 # 1 Bill Britt

 During my 2.5 years in Amway, I really admired Bill Britt.
 I wasn’t part of his organization, but I really looked up to him.
 To me, he was a man’s man.
 He called it like it is.
 He was a very passionate guy and well spoken.
-Some of the most important things I learned from Bill Britt were (1) having mental toughness, (2) not letting anyone steal your dream, and (3) fighting for your dream.
+Some of the most important things I learned from Bill Britt were (1) having mental toughness, (2) not letting anyone steal your dream, and (3) fighting for your dreams.
 Bill recently passed away, but his legacy continues!

 # 2 Dale Calvert

 Dale Calvert is another legend in the MLM Industry.
 He’s authored countless books and training programs about how to succeed in the industry.
 His videos are great, his blog is awesome, and he’s just a very likable guy.
 Some of the most important lessons I learned from him include (1) the importance of asking questions to your prospects, (2) how to be a good listener, and (3) how to build your MLM Business locally.
+He also taught me about the importance of skills and attitude.

 # 3 Dan Kennedy